-As part of PC1, a feedback form was provided on the project website to encourage participation in the public consultation.
+As part of Public Consultation No 1, a feedback form was provided on the project website to encourage participation in the public consultation.
 The form sought feedback on six specific questions.
 In addition, free space was available for stakeholders to provide additional views, and this was assessed by the project team and is included in the feedback summary at Section 4.

-Six specific queries were asked in the feedback form and the responses received are set out below:
+Eight specific queries were raised in the feedback form and the responses received are set out below.